Can Being Cheated On Physically Impact Your Brain?

 Love can produce dopamine and make you feel happy, which is addictive to the brain, according to PsychCentral.
 Likewise, a feeling of rejection brought on by infidelity can alter brain chemistry in a manner akin to withdrawal in substance use disorders.
 Our brains release more oxytocin and dopamine when we are happily in love, and infidelity can obstruct the neural connections that lead to this release.
 Trauma alters both the structure and chemistry of the brain, which might start to have an impact on daily activities.
 The amygdala, hippocampus, and prefrontal cortex appear to be the areas of the brain most affected by trauma.
 The amygdala is the integrative center for emotional behaviors.
 The hippocampal region plays a major role in consolidating memories.
 Meanwhile, the prefrontal cortex is responsible for cognitive control functions like thought and reasoning.

 And it's possible to pick up a post-traumatic change in the brain.
-Per trauma therapist Justina M. Floyd (via POPSUGAR), "an MRI can show regions of the brain being atrophied (shrunken) or enlarged, which would indicate unresolved trauma."
+Per trauma therapist Justina M. Floyd (via POPSUGAR), "An MRI can show regions of the brain being atrophied (shrunken) or enlarged, which would indicate unresolved trauma."
 This is especially true if you live in an environment where your traumatic experience is continuously brought to mind, like the case of Khloé.
 Trauma can, however, also be cured because our brains can be neuroplastic and change as new events arise, she adds.
 It might be a long road, but it's possible.

-How to recover from cheat-related trauma
+How to recover from cheating-related trauma

 In order to move on from being cheated on, you yourself must want to be healed.
 One way to put your mind in the right perspective, per Ashley Hudson Therapy, is to set realistic expectations.
 Rather than putting up a strong front, allow emotions to war through you and have a good cry if you want to.
 Reminders of your past with the cheating party can easily stoke your resentment, so consider stepping away from social media when the pain is still raw.
 If you choose to end your relationship with the cheating partner, shut off all communication and focus all of your energy on your healing.
 If you choose to be together with the cheater, you should ensure that there is sufficient remorse on their part.